LizardWizard0/OGX_Default_Game_Configs/README.txt

 What is this
 -------------

 This is a collection of the DEFAULT plaintext files of interest from various Xbox games.
-It is not a list of ALL games with plaintext files of interest, nor is it a list of ALL plaintext files that could be modified to do cool things.
+It is not a list of ALL games with plaintext files of interest, nor is it a list of ALL plaintext files that could be modified to do interesting things.

-A separate repository will be maintained to track actual tested or recommended changes.

 -------------
 Why did I do it